Float (nautical): Floating dock

 A floating dock, floating pier or floating jetty consists of a platform or ramp supported by nautical floats.
 It is sometimes joined to the shore with a gangway but can be laid out the whole way from the shore to the end.
 This type of pier maintains a fixed vertical relationship to watercraft secured to it.

+Platforms supported by floats are used as floating commercial docks and work areas.